Are Walnuts Good for Diabetes?

 The best time to have walnuts or any nuts is evening because the evening is the time when you consume an unhealthy snack.

 Instead of munching something unhealthy one can have soaked walnuts.
-Soaked nuts work as a good hunger suppressant and also have low GI.
+Soaked nuts work as a good hunger suppressant and also have low GI or glycemic index benefits.
+You can explore more low GI foods for diabetes for better blood sugar management.

-Thus walnuts can be a good snack option for people with type 2 diabetes as they may keep blood sugar controlled, help prevent heart disease, and even aid weight loss.
+Thus walnuts can be a good snack option for people with type 2 diabetes as they may keep blood sugar levels controlled, help prevent cardiovascular disease, support heart health, and even aid weight management.

 We have tried to give a piece of comprehensive information about walnuts in this blog.
 How did you find this blog to be?